IgorSou3000/PSXFunkin-Potage-Engine/COMPILE.md

 Then, download the converted PsyQ library from http://psx.arthus.net/sdk/Psy-Q/psyq-4_7-converted-light.zip.
 Just extract the contents of this into the new `psyq` folder.

-## Compiling tools and converting assets
+## Compiling PSXFunkin
 First, make sure to `cd` to the repo directory where all the makefiles are.
-You're gonna want to run a few commands from here.
+You're gonna want to run `make -f Makefile.every`, and it will compile the game

 TIP: For any make, try appending `-jX` to the end of it, where X is the number of CPU cores you have times two.
 This will try to put as much of your CPU as it can to doing whatever it needs to do and makes it go way quicker.